Hassan Rouhani 2017 presidential campaign

-Hassan Rouhani, the incumbent president of Iran, launched his reelection campaign for the presidential office in February 2017.
+Hassan Rouhani, president of Iran from 2013 to 2021, launched his reelection campaign for the presidential office in February 2017.
 The election itself and related events received international media attention with many issues being raised.
 Rouhani achieved a decisive victory after the May 2017 vote, with Interior Minister Abdolreza Rahmani Fazli announcing that out of 41.3 million total votes cast Rouhani got 23.6 million.
 Ebrahim Raisi, Rouhani's closest rival, had picked up 15.8 million votes in contrast.

 Early stages

 The incumbent President Hassan Rouhani was considered a potential candidate in 2015.
 On 25 October 2016, Iranian interior minister Abdolreza Rahmani Fazli said that President Hassan Rouhani is “sure to run for a second term”.
 On 13 January 2017, Mahmoud Vaezi said Moderation and Development Party will back Rouhani in the election.
 Rouhani himself never announced bid for re-election.

 Branding and record

 In the summer of 2013 Rouhani was up against serious problems in almost every key sector of the Iranian economy.
 The economic picture is incomparably better today than it was three years ago.
 Inflation has declined from 40 to 10%, and the rial’s exchange rate has stabilized at its level from the year President Rouhani was elected.

 Rouhani has restored a sense of security by preventing hyperinflation and shortages.
 Peace with world major powers on the basis of Joint Comprehensive Plan of Action at the time he was done.
 Removing the nuclear sanctions was among Rouhani campaign promises in 2013 and according to his administration, all nuclear-related sanctions, except for certain restrictions in banking, have been lifted following the nuclear deal between Tehran and world powers.

 The administration Rouhani also succeeded in increasing Iran’s revenues via boosting oil and gas outputs and growing gas condensate exports.
 Iran oil exports have doubled since the deal took effect and major problems in the way of securing insurance for cargoes carrying oil from Iran have been resolved.
 Iran there has been an uptick in Asian and European trade with Iran, mainly due to the expansion of Iranian oil exports, which now stand at 2.5 million bpd.
 Foreigners have shown interest in making investments in the country and sharing their technologic know-how in various industrial fields.
 Consequently, the Rouhani administration succeeded in signing various agreements to attract foreign investments for implementing infrastructure projects to revamp road, rail, and air transport systems.

 He extension government campaign by name "Again Iran" and We cannot go back.
 Rouhani campaign symbol is "Election ink" along with "V sign".

 Is conversation Rouhani government "Freedom, security, peace and progress".